-X-Bar S Chart for Large Subgroups: Production-Ready Implementation & Automation
+X-Bar S Chart for Large Subgroups: Production-Ready Implementation and Automation

-In high-volume discrete manufacturing and continuous process industries, subgroup rationality dictates control chart selection.
-When subgroup sizes consistently exceed ten observations, the range statistic becomes an inefficient estimator of process dispersion due to its reliance on only two data points per subgroup.
-The X-Bar S chart replaces the range with the within-subgroup standard deviation, delivering statistically robust control limits for large sample sizes.
-As part of a broader SPC Fundamentals & Control Chart Taxonomy, this chart type serves as the primary variable control mechanism for automated inspection systems, coordinate measuring machines (CMM), and inline vision gauges where $n \geq 10$ is standard.
+In high-volume discrete manufacturing and continuous process industries, subgroup size determines which dispersion estimator is statistically appropriate.
+When subgroup sizes consistently exceed nine observations, the range statistic becomes inefficient because it uses only the minimum and maximum of each subgroup, ignoring all intermediate data.
+The X-Bar S chart replaces the range with the within-subgroup standard deviation, delivering statistically robust control limits.
+As part of a broader SPC Fundamentals & Control Chart Taxonomy, this chart type is the primary variable control mechanism for automated inspection systems, coordinate measuring machines (CMM), and inline vision gauges where n ≥ 10 is standard.

 Real-world deployment introduces constraints rarely addressed in academic texts.
 Sensor dropout, shift-change calibration drift, and asynchronous MES timestamps corrupt subgroup rationality.
 Automated systems must validate subgroup completeness before computing limits.
-Missing measurements should trigger imputation flags or subgroup rejection rather than silent NaN propagation.
-Furthermore, control limits must be recalculated only after verified process stability; otherwise, special cause variation inflates $\bar{S}$ and masks assignable causes.
+Missing measurements should trigger rejection flags or subgroup exclusion rather than silent NaN propagation.
+Control limits must be recalculated only after verified process stability; special-cause variation inflates S̄ and masks assignable causes in Phase I.

-The X-Bar S chart monitors two independent statistics: the subgroup mean ($\bar{X}_i$) and the subgroup standard deviation ($S_i$).
-Control limits are calculated as follows:
+The X-Bar S chart monitors two statistics: the subgroup mean (X̄ᵢ) and the subgroup standard deviation (Sᵢ).

-Hardcoding lookup tables introduces maintenance overhead when production lines scale to variable batch sizes.
-Dynamic computation via the gamma function ensures accuracy across all $n \geq 10$ without table expansion.
+Note that B₃ < 0 for n < 6 (it is clamped to zero for the LCL_S).
+Dynamic computation via the gamma function ensures accuracy across all n without hardcoded table expansion.
 The NIST Engineering Statistics Handbook provides rigorous derivations for these bias-correction factors.

 Production-Grade Python Implementation